awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

 **To review and update a core device's AWS IoT policy**

-1. In the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass) navigation menu, choose **Core devices**\.
+1. <a name="update-iot-policy-open-greengrass-console"></a>In the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass) navigation menu, choose **Core devices**\.

-1. On the **Core devices** page, choose the core device to update\.
+1. <a name="update-iot-policy-choose-core-device"></a>On the **Core devices** page, choose the core device to update\.

-1. On the core device details page, choose the link to the core device's **Thing**\.
+1. <a name="update-iot-policy-choose-core-device-thing"></a>On the core device details page, choose the link to the core device's **Thing**\.
 This link opens the thing details page in the AWS IoT console\.

-1. On the thing details page, choose **Security**\.
+1. <a name="update-iot-policy-choose-thing-security"></a>On the thing details page, choose **Certificates**\.

-1. In the **Security** tab, choose the thing's active certificate\.
+1. <a name="update-iot-policy-choose-thing-certificate"></a>In the **Certificates** tab, choose the thing's active certificate\.

-1. On the certificate details page, choose **Policies**\.
+1. <a name="update-iot-policy-choose-certificate-policies"></a>On the certificate details page, choose **Policies**\.

-1. In the **Policies** tab, choose the AWS IoT policy to review and update\.
+1. <a name="update-iot-policy-choose-policy"></a>In the **Policies** tab, choose the AWS IoT policy to review and update\.
 You can add the required permissions to any policy that is attached to the core device's active certificate\.
 **Note**
 If you used the [AWS IoT Greengrass Core software installer to provision resources](quick-installation.md), you have two AWS IoT policies\.
-We recommend that you choose the policy named **GreengrassV2IoTThingPolicy**\.
-Core devices that you create with the quick installer use this policy\.
+We recommend that you choose the policy named **GreengrassV2IoTThingPolicy**, if it exists\.
+Core devices that you create with the quick installer use this policy name by default\.
 If you add permissions to this policy, you are also granting these permissions to other core devices that use this policy\.

-1. In the policy overview, choose **Edit policy document**\.
+1. <a name="update-iot-policy-edit-policy"></a>In the policy overview, choose **Edit policy document**\.

 1. Review the policy for the required permissions, and add any required permissions that are missing\.